Description

 By the end of this module the student should be able to:

-- Explain how budgeting fits into the overall planning and control framework and the implications for strategic management
+- Understand and explain the role of budgeting within the planning and control framework, including its implications for strategic management

 - Critically appraise accounting and control tools to assess business performance, provide feedback, and recommend improvements.